blazium-engine/blazium-docs/getting_started/introduction/learning_new_features.rst

 Community tutorials
 -------------------

-This manual aims to provide a comprehensive reference of Godot's features.
+This manual aims to provide a comprehensive reference of Blazium's features.
 Aside from the 2D and 3D getting started series, it does not contain tutorials to implement specific game genres.
-If you're looking for a tutorial about creating a role-playing game, a platformer, or other, please see :ref:`doc_community_tutorials`, which lists content made by the Godot community.
+If you're looking for a tutorial about creating a role-playing game, a platformer, or other, please see :ref:`doc_community_tutorials`, which lists content made by the Godot and Blazium community.